 The precarious situation of poor and marginalised women

-In our project countries India, Nepal, Indonesia and the Philippines, many women are living in extremely precarious situations.
-Despite the fact that women are officially equal to men in these countries, they are more likely to be victims of poverty, and tend to be more severely affected by poverty.
+In our project countries India, Nepal, Indonesia and the Philippines, many women are living in extremely precarious situations and tend to be more severely affected by poverty.

 In urban slums and in rural areas in particular, there are few lucrative income opportunities for women, as they are only rarely given any business know-how and they are denied access to the means of production and to credit.
 As a result, many women work unofficially and have irregular, low incomes.

 At the same time, it is often women who maintain the cleanliness of their villages or neighbourhoods.
 However, when these voluntary waste-management activities are made official and remunerated, it tends to be predominantly men who are employed by waste disposal companies or go into business themselves.
 This means that women’s involvement in the areas of hygiene and waste disposal is limited to voluntary community work and working unofficially as rubbish collectors.
 To date, they have not been able to generate sufficient income from plastic as a resource.

 We aim to reduce plastic pollution in the participating communities in India, Indonesia, Nepal and the Philippines and to improve the income opportunities of young marginalised women.

 Educating people about the negative effects of plastic pollution and promoting knowledge of the 3R approach ‘Reduce, Reuse, Recycle’